TopOTheHourBot/TopOTheHourBot/README.md

 ### How is the bot ran?

 The bot currently runs on a [DigitalOcean Droplet](https://www.digitalocean.com/products/droplets) that executes the main.py script as a [cron job](https://en.wikipedia.org/wiki/Cron).
 The bot has been moved to many different locations, however, and is likely to change again in the future.

 ### Why did the bot not send out a message at [some moment in time]?

-Either the density of emotes and scores wasn't high enough, or its message was dropped by the Twitch server - the latter being the much more common scenario.
+Either the score density wasn't high enough, or its message was dropped by Twitch servers - the latter being the much more common scenario.

-If you didn't already know: when a Twitch chat is moving quickly, messages will be served in batches - you might've noticed this yourself if you've ever seen a Twitch chat moving and stopping periodically.
+If you didn't already know: when a Twitch chat is moving quickly, messages get served in batches (this is why you might've seen it moving and stopping periodically).
 If you don't send a message while the chat is moving, your message is dropped by the Twitch servers to save on resources.
-This "drop" [can be seen on Chatterino](https://github.com/Chatterino/chatterino2/issues/1213), but not on the native Twitch web client.
+This "drop" [is visualized by Chatterino](https://github.com/Chatterino/chatterino2/issues/1213), but not on the native Twitch web client.
 The native client "lies" to you by displaying your message on the screen when, in actuality, it may have never been sent.

+### Why does the bot not do [this thing] anymore?

+I go back-and-forth on ideas a lot.
+Many things have changed in regard to the bot's message formats and administrative features.
+Some of these things were scrapped for performance reasons (keeping the bot online costs money), and others simply because I didn't want the bot to do that thing anymore.

+### Why does the bot have [this name color]?

+I change its name color for certain holiday seasons.
+Its "default" name color is the pink that is offered to all users of Twitch - it's a small homage to a friend in chat.

 ### Are my messages kept somewhere?